Anita de Laguna Haviland

 Illustrated by Ramona du Houx

-In the third book in the Clipper Maine Island Labrador puppy series, Clipper and the Village Park Bully, our hero visits the village park for the first time.
+In the third, and final book in the Clipper Maine Island Labrador puppy series, Clipper and the Village Park Bully, our hero visits the village park for the first time.
 Excited to make new friends, he soon discovers he has a lot in common with other puppies.
 Then the park bully snarls at him and . . .

 Clipper’s author, Anita de Laguna Haviland, takes on the bully in the park to help children and parents deal with this serious problem.
 Being bullied as a child can have harmful, long-term consequences, like being stunted emotionally and socially.

 “I couldn’t sit by hearing about all the bully situations in our schools across America.
 I hope Clipper and the Village Park Bully will show children that there are answers to their situations, that they are not alone, and most importantly that people do care.”

 “Everyone has a role to play in combating the epidemic of childhood bullying.
 I hope my paintings will connect with children so they know they are loved and important to us all,” said watercolor artist Ramona du Houx.